stlab/adobe-contract-checks/README.md

   violated.
 Otherwise, a postcondition violation indicates a bug in the callee.

-- **Invariants**: conditions that always hold at some point in the code.
-The most common kind of invariants are **class invariants**, which hold at any point where an instance can be inspected from outside the class, but other invariant checks (especially loop invariants) are also useful.
+- **Invariants**: conditions that always hold at one or more specific points in the code.
+The most common kind of invariants are **class invariants**, which hold wherever it is valid to inspect an instance from outside the class, but other invariantss (especially [loop invariants](https://en.wikipedia.org/wiki/Loop_invariant)) are also useful.

 This library provides macros for checking preconditions (`ADOBE_PRECONDITION`) and invariants (`ADOBE_INVARIANT`).